earlman/me-content/README.md

 - `link`
     - `/books`: Goodreads page.
 If I've rated it, use the review page.
 If not, use the book page.
     - `/movies`: Wikipedia page
     - `/shows`: Wikipedia page.
 Link to either the "season" page or "show" page, depending on what the file refers to.
 See `season` field.
+For anime, link to MyAnimeList page.
 - `isbn`
     - `/books`: use ISBN-13 rather than ISBN-10, whenever possible.
     - `/movies`: NOT USED